AnaZonia/moon_notes/Google Earth Engine.md

 sudo apt-get install apt-transport-https ca-certificates gnupg curl sudo y
 ```

+The information of the saved credentials are in
+~/.config/earthengine/credentials
+^this is what ee.Authenticate() reaches out to

 ### Pros
 - **Easy handling and exporting** of very large data
 - **Easy immediate visualization** of your data on a map